660 Fifth Avenue: Anbang talks and proposed replacement

 In August 2018, Brookfield Properties signed a 99-year lease for the property, with the Kushner family retaining the land.
 Brookfield paid $1.286 billion for the property, which allowed the senior mortgage to be paid off in full, although the $300 million "hope note" was written-off entirely.
 The company planned to invest more than $600 million to overhaul the building with a new lobby, facade, and mechanical systems.
 The purchase attracted controversy since the Qatar Investment Authority (QIA) owned a 9 percent stake in Brookfield Property Partners.
 A spokesperson for the QIA denied any interest in 666 Fifth Avenue, and Ric Clark of Brookfield said there was no "quid pro quo" with either the Trump family or the QIA.
 In February 2019, ING Bank loaned Brookfield Properties $750 million for renovations, and Apollo Global Management also reportedly provided a $300 million mezzanine loan.
 That April, Vornado sold a 48 percent stake in their retail portfolio, including the retail condominium at 666 Fifth Avenue, to the QIA and Crown Acquisitions.

 In October 2019, Brookfield announced that a $400 million renovation would commence in late 2020 after the remaining tenants' leases expired.
 The building would be renamed 660 Fifth Avenue.
 Kohn Pedersen Fox planned to remove many of the building's interior columns, add double-high ceilings, add four exterior terraces, and replace the building's aluminum cladding with floor-to-ceiling windows.
 Upon completion of the renovations in 2023, Brookfield expected to achieve rents of over 100 $/sqft, some of the most expensive office rents in New York City.
 In May 2020, Kushner Companies announced plans to move to the nearby General Motors Building.
 The following month, Brookfield paid Kadima Realty Associates $8.5 million to terminate their lease early.
 By June 2020, Brookfield had spent $22.7 million year-to-date to buy out five tenants' leases.

 Exterior recladding of 660 Fifth Avenue began in February 2021, and the building was renamed that month.
-At the time, one writer said the old address and curtain wall had been among the "last nongeneric aspects of the building".
+One journalist referred to the change of address as "eliminating the Mark of the Real-Estate Beast", and observed that the old address and curtain wall had been among the "last nongeneric aspects of the building".
 The last panels of the old facade had been removed from the upper stories by that November.
 The lower stories and some of the upper stories had been re-clad by January 2022, and only the top seven stories remained to be clad by that April.
-The next month, asset manager Macquarie Group became the first company to lease space in the renovated building, taking six stories; other tenants included 400 Capital Management, which took one story.
-The new curtain wall had been completed to the roof by July 2022.
+The new curtain wall had been completed to the roof by July 2022, and the new facade was completed by January 2023.